techlab4kids-apps/mqtt_camera/README.md

 remote-control it.
 Images are triggered by sending a "shutter" message and the camera subsequently sends the image via MQTT.

+Notes on TechLAB4Kids changes: we starts to use this code for integrate the tool we use in our activities with children.
+We cannot support it but any suggestion or problem is welcome.
+Thanks :-)

 Features
 --------